Siding Options for the Home

 The solid siding covering the house can mean a minimal R-value advantage.

-An example is the popular James Hardie plank.
+An example is the James Hardie plank.

 Rated for up to 50 yrs for some premium grades by manufacturer.